gvwilson/sensibleadventures/bookster/bookster.md

 there are soldiers everywhere.
 Half the market burned down, and they knocked the dock right off the mountain, and everybody is supposed to stay indoors."
 He hesitated.
 "The bosun's dead.
 I saw his body.
-And Allaere, and the glazer, and a whole house fell down on Unlikely Street with people inside."
+And Allaere, and the glazer, and a whole house fell down on Rose Noodle Street with people inside."
 He bunched his shoulders inside his oversized jacket.
 "I don't know what happened to the captain."

-"What's your name, anyway?"
+"What's your name?"
 Erileine asked after a moment.

 The boy stiffened.
-"Who wants to know?"
+"None of your business."

 "Just asking."
 Erileine studied him.
 "First Razi catches you stealing, then you start following me around, then you steal that